d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 ## Docker Overlay Networks
 First, we are going to build an overlay network between Docker hosts.
 In our example, we will do this with three hosts: two running Docker and one running Consul.
-Docker will use Consul to store the metadata on the overlay networks that need to be shared by all the Docker engines part of the overlay.
-Before Docker 1.12, Docker required an external Key-Value store (Etcd or Consul) to create overlay networks and to create a Docker Swarm (now often referred to as "classic Swarm").
+Docker will use Consul to store the overlay networks metadata that needs to be shared by all the Docker engines: container IPs, MAC addresses and location.
+Before Docker 1.12, Docker required an external Key-Value store (Etcd or Consul) to create overlay networks and Docker Swarms (now often referred to as "classic Swarm").
 Starting with Docker 1.12, Docker can now rely on an internal Key-Value store to create Swarms and overlay networks ("Swarm mode" or "new swarm").
 We chose to use Consul because it allows us to look into the keys